 Through a robust global nonconformance coding framework, BDP has the ability to define, measure, analyze and improve the delivery process thereby mitigating risks and reducing working capital costs.
 Furthermore, as a lead logistics provider (LLP), BDP has developed a quality framework to measure carrier performance through the lenses of transit time, on-time delivery, allocation monitoring, and routing guide conformance.

-These measures, along with our unique culture and talented people, are what we believe elevate BDP from transactional supplier to trusted partner in the customer value chain.
+These measures, along with our unique culture and talented people, are what we believe elevate BDP from transactional supplier to trusted logistics partner in the customer value chain.

 In the absence of supply chain performance and improvement measurements, supplier performance can and will deteriorate and the customer will allow waste to creep into its delivery process, thereby impeding efficiency and creating hidden costs.
 In my role, I ensure supplier performance extends beyond the proverbial rate and transit time indicators and that the beneficial cargo owner recognizes their own impediments to supply chain excellence.